ekrupka/mturk-survey-experiment/README.md

 # Mturk Experiment Survey

 This study utilizes the Amazon Mechanical Turk HTML question structure.
-The website is a single page JavaScript applicathttp://handlebarsjs.com/ion, uses [grunt](http://gruntjs.com/) for task management, [handlebars]() as a templating engine, and [less](http://lesscss.org/) as a CSS preprocessor.
+The website is a single page JavaScript application, uses [grunt](http://gruntjs.com/) for task management, [handlebars](http://handlebarsjs.com/) as a templating engine, and [less](http://lesscss.org/) as a CSS preprocessor.

 ## Run Locally
 In order to run the website locally you will need to run a local server.
 If you have python on your system (if you have a mac you do), you can run python's simple server via `python -m SimpleHTTPServer`.